Polo in the Park Polo in the Park

 Spitfires, Messerschmitts, Hawks, and more

-The Royal Air Force Museum is launching a series of hands-on, family-friendly workshops where children can build models of iconic aircraft like the Supermarine Spitfire and the infamous Messerschmitt.
+The Royal Air Force Museum has launched a series of hands-on, family-friendly workshops where children can build models of iconic aircraft like the Supermarine Spitfire and the infamous Messerschmitt.
 The Airfix Model Club runs across ten weekends in 2026, guiding young engineers through each project.
 Participants receive an engineer's licence to track their progress, unlock a mystery model, and enjoy discounts on Airfix kits in the museum shop.

 • Price: £5